Femicide in Ciudad Juárez: Homicide statistics

-In 2005 Amnesty International said that more than 370 young women and girls had been killed in the cities of Ciudad Juárez and Chihuahua since 1993.
+In 2005, Amnesty International said that more than 370 young women and girls had been killed in the cities of Ciudad Juárez and Chihuahua since 1993.
 In August 2011, it was reported that 130 killings occurred in Ciudad Juárez since January of that year.

-A study was conducted in 2008 on the Femicide Database 1993–2007 at the Colegio de la Frontera Norte which documented incidents of femicide that occurred in Ciudad Juárez from 1993 to 2010.
-Of the various different kinds of murders that were analyzed, the study found two common patterns in the data which were classified as intimate femicide and systemic sexual femicide.
-Intimate femicide refers to women who were killed by men that were close to them.

-According to the study, intimate femicide accounted for 30.4% of the murders of women and girls in Juárez from 1993 to 2007.
-Systematic sexual femicide refers to systematic patterns in the killing of women and children including kidnapping, sexual violence, torture, and body abandonment in areas such as desert areas, garbage dumps, and sewage ditches among others.
+In 2008, a study was conducted at the Colegio de la Frontera Norte on the Femicide Database 1993–2007, which documented incidents of femicide that occurred in Ciudad Juárez from 1993 to 2010.
+The study found two common patterns in the data: intimate femicide and systemic sexual femicide.
+Men killing women that were close to them is intimate femicide.
+The study found intimate femicide accounted for 30.4% of the murders of women and girls in Juárez from 1993 to 2007.
+Systematic sexual femicide refers to systematic patterns in the killing of women and children, including kidnapping, sexual violence, torture, and body abandonment in areas such as the desert, garbage dumps, and sewage ditches, among others.